mikepierce/conference-website-template/README.md

 It may be helpful to include mathematical notation on this website, especially in the abstracts of talks.
 This can be done using [MathJax](https://github.com/mathjax/MathJax).
-For an example see the [*programs* page](https://mikepierce.github.io/conference-website-template/program/) of the site.
+For an example see the [*programs* page](https://mikepierce.github.io/conference-website-template/program/) of the template site.
 To include math in a page of this website, include the line

 ````HTML